Azzukhan/water-tracker/README.md

 * **Frontend (Next.js) Deployment – Vercel:** The React frontend is ideal for deployment on Vercel (the platform developed by the creators of Next.js).
 Vercel automates building and serving Next.js apps, offering excellent support for SSR and static optimizations.
 To deploy, connect your GitHub repository to Vercel and import the `frontend` project.
 Vercel will detect the Next.js app (via `package.json` and Next config) and set up a pipeline automatically.
 Configure environment variables on Vercel (via the project settings) such as `NEXT_PUBLIC_API_BASE_URL` to point to your production backend URL.
 Once set up, every push to your main branch will trigger Vercel to build and deploy the latest frontend.
 Vercel provides a global CDN and handles SSR on its edge network, so your app will load quickly for users.

 * **Backend (Django) Deployment – Railway:** The Python backend can be deployed to **Railway.app**, a cloud platform that streamlines infrastructure and deployment.
-Railway supports deploying Dockerized applications or using buildpacks for common languages.
+Railway supports deploying Dockerised applications or using buildpacks for common languages.
 We provide a Dockerfile for the backend, which Railway can use to build and run the container.
 To deploy on Railway:

   1. Create a new project on Railway and link your GitHub repo (or use the Railway CLI).
   2. If using Docker, ensure the Dockerfile is in the backend directory; Railway will auto-detect and build it.
 If not using Docker, Railway can detect a Django project—specify the start command (like using Gunicorn or Daphne for production).